abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

       much or as little as you need.

-      We'll give you advice that makes sense in your organisation, and we'll support your teams to prioritise and take action.
+      We give advice that makes sense in your organisation, and we'll support your teams to prioritise and take action.
     image_alt: lorem-ipsum
     background: gray
     actions: []